Real life episode: Product review :: ScrumDesk – scrum project management tool

-A review (or demonstration) is fundamental scrum ceremony providing a visibility of results to a product owner, stakeholders or anyone invited.
-For agile team, the review is a key event as commitment they agreed on must be demonstrated as a real functionality.
+Sprint review (or demo, demonstration) is fundamental Scrum ceremony providing a visibility of results to a product owner, stakeholders or anyone invited.
+For an agile team, a review is a key event as commitment they agreed on must be demonstrated as a real functionality.

-We spent couple of few days on-site with teams we coach.
-Focus of our sessions was a review of stories developed during the last sprint.
+We spent a couple of few days on-site with teams we coach.
+The focus of our sessions was a review of stories developed during the last sprint.
 The review was apparently different than it used to be ” before the scrum”.
-Teams demonstrated real features , not just slideshow presentation.
+Teams demonstrated real features, not just slideshow presentation.

-It is not always possible to deploy completed features to production environment as this change can be a change of contracts signed between companies.
+It is not always possible to deploy completed features to the production environment as this change can be a change of contracts signed between companies.
 This was a reason to use powerpoint presentation before going to agile.
-Presentation contained not only description of the features, but a lot of data in details ( tests completed, test data etc).
+The presentation contained not the only description of the features, but a lot of data in details ( tests completed, test data etc).

 We had to establish “an inter-company contract” first.
 An agreement of target environment used for demonstration.
-Team was lucky to agree on that so we had a chance to do real demonstration.
+The team was lucky to agree on that so we had a chance to do a real demonstration.

 Surprises came later.

-The question was: “How we should get an approvement from customer now?
+The question was: “How we should get an approvement from the customer now?
 We have nothing to take away and demonstrate the result.”
-This question confirmed that mindshift to agile thinking is a long-term process.
+This question confirmed that mind shift to agile thinking is a long-term process.

 Developers develop products, not write powerpoints.